-Ligado has a license modification pending before the FCC to offer both satellite and terrestrial network services with its mid-band spectrum.
-Working with Nokia and Ericsson, Ligado is developing technical and commercial plans to support flexible use of the Ligado band for standards-based satellite and terrestrial 5G services.
+Ligado received approval from the FCC to offer both satellite and terrestrial network services with its mid-band spectrum.
+Working with a number of vendors, Ligado is developing technical and commercial plans to support flexible use of the Ligado band for standards-based satellite and terrestrial 5G services.

 Ligado plans to deploy 40 MHz of licensed, mid-band spectrum to serve critical infrastructure sectors and accelerate 5G networks in the United States.
 Ligado’s approach to technology and network deployment will serve key industries such as manufacturing, agriculture, commercial transportation, utilities, and many more.

 Ligado’s plans will accelerate communications systems for consumers and businesses across this country.
 Ligado is the only company that would have the ability to support both a satellite and terrestrial wireless network operations in the U.S. That type of service is a one-of-its-kind offering for critical industries that are desperate for ubiquitous and reliable connectivity.